 The first objective of the program is to reduce generation of radioactive waste.
 Lithuanian legislation requires to reduce the volume of radioactive waste to a minimum as practically and reasonably possible.
 Minimization of waste generation should be achieved via waste clearance (through reuse of materials, devices and equipment that have been contaminated with radionuclides or disposal as non-radioactive waste).
-In 2016 Ignalina NPP will install metal waste decontamination facility to increase the efficiency of decontamination.
+In due course of implementation of decommissioning infrastructure, INPP was installed metal waste decontamination facility to increase the efficiency of decontamination.
 In addition, it has been foreseen to develop and introduce technologies reducing the amount of radioactive waste or activity.